swapnilmishra/swapnilmishra.github.io/_posts/2016-11-27-building-jsbin-clone.md

 ---
 layout: post
-title: How to build pasteebins like jsbin, jsfiddle, dabblet
+title: How to build pastebins like jsbin, jsfiddle, dabblet
 ---

 I have always wondered how tools like [jsbin](jsbin.com), [jsfiddle](https://jsfiddle.net) or [dabblet](http://dabblet.com/) work.
 So, thought of putting together some code to do the same.